-Chilcompton Sports Youth FC (registered with the Somerset County FA), is now in the twentieth year of operation.
+Chilcompton Sports Youth FC (registered with the Somerset County FA) was established in 1998.
 We offer structured training sessions and participation in League football (age appropriate) for over 200 boys and girls in the school age groups from Year 2 until Year 11 (U7-U16).
 We also run a Soccer Tots programme for those in Year 1 and below as a fun and structured introduction into football.

 Chilcompton Sports Youth FC is an FA Charter Standard Club.
-All coaches commit to gaining as a minimum, the FA’s Level 1 Certificate in Coaching Football and are encouraged to further their development with Continued Professional Development (CPD).
+All coaches commit to gaining, as a minimum, the FA’s Level 1 Certificate in Coaching Football and are encouraged to further their development with Continued Professional Development (CPD).
 All coaches are CRC checked, First Aid qualified and have the FA Safeguarding qualifications.
-No coaching staff without the full compliment of qualifications are allowed to take sessions.
+No coaching staff without the full complement of qualifications are allowed to take sessions.